lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 ## Create a new group

 **To create a new group**

 1. In the [Intune for Education portal](https://intuneeducation.portal.azure.com), choose **Manage Groups**.
 The **Groups** blade opens.
 2. Select **Create Group**.
 3. Enter a **Group Name**.
 4. Click **Create Group**.

 ## Create a subgroup
-You can create subgroups under any group except certain default groups.
-Subgroups might be useful to refine the organization of device users.
+You can create subgroups under any group except certain default groups, like __All Devices__ or __All Users__.
+Subgroups are useful to refine the organization of device users.
 For example, you could create a **Science class** subgroup under **Sixth grade students** to help provide apps for those classes.

 **To create a subgroup**
 1. In the [Intune for Education console](https://intuneeducation.portal.azure.com), choose **Manage user and device groups**.
 The **Groups** blade opens.